Infrastructure Disaster Management

 - Disaster Management for Public Services (MGT317)

-- Disaster Preparedness for Hospitals and Healthcare Organizations within the Community Infrastructure (MGT341)
+- Disaster Preparedness for Healthcare Organizations within the Community Infrastructure (MGT341)

 - Disaster Management for Electric Power Systems (MGT345)